About Craig Nagel

 In 1972 I was hired to start a weekly newspaper, The Country Echo, which I later purchased and published for several years before selling it and turning my hand to building things of stone.

 Since 1981 I’ve written a biweekly column for the Echo titled “The Cracker Barrel.”
 Two collections of this work have appeared in book form: A Place Called Home and A Sense of Wonder.
-I’ve also published short stories in several literary magazines.
+I’ve also published short stories in several literary magazines, a coming-of-age novel titled Fred’s Way, and a memoir, Looking Back—A 1950s Boyhood.

-I’m currently nearing completion of a novel titled Vanishing Point, and am well along with the writing of a boyhood memoir.
-I live in the woods near Pequot Lakes, Minnesota, with my wife, Claire, and spend my free time reading, comparing wounds with other writers, working on the homestead, traveling with friends, and having fun with our beloved grandkids.
+I live in the woods near Pequot Lakes, Minnesota, with my wife, Claire, and spend my free time reading, belatedly learning to cook, working on the homestead, traveling with friends, and having fun with our beloved grandkids.